SuperKenVery/ros2_documentation/source/Installation/Ubuntu-Install-Debians.rst

 .. code-block:: bash

    source /opt/ros/{DISTRO}/setup.bash
+   #replace ".bash" with your shell if you're not using bash
    ros2 run demo_nodes_cpp talker

 In another terminal source the setup file and then run a Python ``listener``\ :